Skip to main content Skip to footer

 ** THIS CATEGORY IS NOW CLOSED.
 PLEASE VISIT OUR EU SETTLED STATUS PAGE **

-If you are in the UK already and are married or in a committed relationship with an EEA national who is exercising Treaty rights, you could be entitled to an EEA Residence Card which will allow you to stay and work for 5 years.
+For those already in UK married or in a committed relationship with an EEA national who exercising Treaty rights, they could could have applied for an EEA Residence Card which enabled them to stay and work for 5 years - this is no longer possible.

-You can obtain the right to stay in the UK if your European family member is working in the UK either as an employee or as self-employed person, is studying or is economically self-sufficient.
+Applicants could have obtained the right to stay in the UK it their European family member was working in the UK either as an employee or as self-employed person, was studying or was economically self-sufficient.

-* Students and the economically self-sufficient must hold comprehensive medical insurance.
+* Students and the economically self-sufficient had to hold comprehensive medical insurance.

 You can read about EEA Residence Cards in more detail below.

-An EEA national wishing to stay in the UK with non-EEA family members must demonstrate that they are exercising a right guaranteed under the Treaty.
+An EEA national wishing to stay in the UK with non-EEA family members had to demonstrate that were are exercising a right guaranteed under the Treaty.

-An EEA national can exercise Treaty rights through:
+An EEA national could exercise Treaty rights through work, being economically, self sufficient or studying*.

-* Individuals who exercise Treaty rights in the UK on the basis of study or self-sufficiency must hold comprehensive sickness insurance cover in the United Kingdom which covers themselves and any dependants.
+* Individuals who exercised Treaty rights in the UK on the basis of study or self-sufficiency had to hold comprehensive sickness insurance cover in the United Kingdom which covered themselves and any dependants.

-The definition of “family member” includes spouses, civil partners, children up to the age of 21 and dependant parents.
+The definition of “family member” included spouses, civil partners, children up to the age of 21 and dependant parents.

-Children over the age of 21, parents that cannot show they are dependent, and other relatives are defined as “extended family members”.
+Children over the age of 21, parents that could not show they were dependent, and other relatives are defined as “extended family members”.

 - the person is residing in an EEA State in which the EEA national also resides and is dependent upon the EEA national or is a member of his household; or